Little Rock Trojans

 The Little Rock Trojans are the athletic teams representing the University of Arkansas at Little Rock.
 The Trojans are a non-football member of the Ohio Valley Conference and a wrestling affiliate member of the Pac-12 Conference.
-The University offers 7 men's and 8 women's varsity sports.
-Little Rock has Sun Belt rivalries with all the West Division schools (Arkansas State, Louisiana–Monroe, Louisiana–Lafayette, Texas State, and UT Arlington).
+The university offers 7 men's and 8 women's varsity sports.
 Little Rock's primary in-state rival is Arkansas State.

 For the 2005–06 basketball season, the Trojans moved into the $25 million Jack Stephens Center.
 This new facility almost doubled the seating capacity of the old Little Rock gym, with 5,600 seats and 149000 sqft of space.

 On July 1, 2015, the Trojans officially announced they would no longer be branded as "Arkansas–Little Rock" or "UALR," but will be the Little Rock Trojans effective immediately.

-Starting in the 2022-23 athletic season the Trojans will join the Ohio Valley Conference as their primary athletic conference.
+Starting in the 2022-23 athletic season the Trojans joined the Ohio Valley Conference as their primary athletic conference.
+Despite leaving the conference, Little Rock still has Sun Belt rivalries with many of the former West Division schools (Arkansas State, Louisiana–Monroe, Louisiana–Lafayette, Texas State, and UT Arlington).

+Little Rock will leave the OVC after the 2025–26 school year to join the United Athletic Conference, which is expanding from a football-only league to an all-sports conference.
+The Trojans will have a built-in rivalry in the UAC with Central Arkansas, also located in the Little Rock metropolitan area.